conyekwelu/web_study/Task_Notes/Tasks_Notes_12 Aug 2019.md

 - [ ] Programming

-#### Task to do till 1:00pm - Reading Papers (Pause: 1:40pm)
+#### Task to do till 1:00pm - Reading Papers (Pause: 1:40pm, Resume 4:43 to do till 6:00pm, Completed at 7:44pm)

-- [ ] Read Collins, Pincus and Xie (1999)
+- [x] Read Collins, Pincus and Xie (1999)
-- [ ] Read Dickinson (2011)
+- [x] Read Dickinson (2011)

 Only got 90% of the way through CPX because I was taking notes using markdown.
 Will revisit after lunch.
+Finished CPX at 5:20pm and took a break.
+Kept distracting myself on twitter - was also very sleepy so moved to the floor and then to the chair. ended up on the bike but couldn't read and cycle.